Shoe Company Temporarily Becomes Job Center On Labor Day

 DENVER (CBS4) – Labor Day is a time to celebrate the American worker, but this year, more than 25 million Americans are spending this Monday unemployed.
-Rather than close for the holiday, Red Wing Shoe Company is using the day to help people get back to work.
+Rather than close for the holiday, Red Wing Shoe Company used the day to help people get back to work.

 “A lot of people out there working in manufacturing, construction and warehousing are out of work today.
 We wondered how can we use our website, how can we use our assets and our social media to get the community of all employers to rally around us?” said Dave Schneider, chief marketing officer at Red Wing Shoe Company.